 The paper itself came from Hobby Lobby, and I used a Sharpie marker to write this message on the inside of it:

 After I had it wedged into the bulletin board frame, I high-tailed it over to the gazebo to hide the surprise: a notepad, inside a zip lock bag- just in case it started to rain.

-Later yesterday afternoon, while I was uploading all of those photos, my BFF sent me a text message asking if I was involved in the shenanigans…
+Later yesterday afternoon, while I was uploading all of those photos, my best friend in the neighborhood sent me a text message asking if I was involved in the shenanigans…

 …and after we got done screaming back and forth, I asked her how she knew about it.
 She said one of our other neighbors had posted about it on Facebook, so I scooted over there to see what she had written.
 Her message was so kind, and I was so excited to see these photos she posted of her little boy finding the notepad: